NickDenji/news_project-docker-/README.md

 ### 1. Register & Login

 * Visit: http://127.0.0.1:8000/
-* Register as:

-  * Reader
-  * Journalist
-  * Editor
+* Register as Reader, Journalist, or Editor
-* Login with your credentials
+* Log in with your credentials

 ---

 ### 2. Create an Article (Journalist)

-* Login as a journalist
+* Log in as a journalist
 * Create an article via UI or API
-* Articles are created as **not approved**
+* Articles are initially **unapproved**

 ---

 ### 3. Approve an Article (Editor)

-* Login as an editor
+* Log in as an editor
-* Approve articles from the homepage
+* Approve articles from the interface

 ---

 ### 4. View Articles (Reader)

-* Login as a reader
+* Log in as a reader
 * Only approved articles are visible

 ---

 ### 5. Subscribe to a Journalist

-Subscriptions can be managed via Django shell:
+Use Django shell:

 ```bash
 python manage.py shell